grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 A k6 test has four distinct stages, which always run in the same order:

 1. *Init code* initializes VUs
 2. *Setup code* sets up data and the test environment
-3. *VU* code runs the test
+3. *VU code* runs the test
-4. *Teardown* cleans up data and stops the test environment
+4. *Teardown code* cleans up data and stops the test environment

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>